redbubble/megaphone-client-ruby/README.md

 ## Exceptions the client will raise

-publish!() raises MegaphoneUnavailableError if the underlying Fluentd client library throws an error -- which may be for reasons such as:
+publish!() can raise two exceptions if the underlying Fluentd client library throws an error.

-- fluentd daemon is not available
-- fluentd daemon restarted and TCP connection is stale (ECONNRESET)
-- presumably other reasons as well
+The most common is `MegaphoneMessageDelayWarning` which indicates a transient failure occured, but the message will probably be resent later.
+See section on _Internal buffering_ below for more details.

+The second exception is `MegaphoneUnavailableError`, which is thrown for all other errors.
+Note that these _may or may not_ also buffer the message for later transmission.
+Unfortunately the underlying client library does not make the distinction.

 ## Internal buffering upon error